 Warwick Integrated Academic Training half day training events are held twice a year for all on the academic programme.
 These meetings offer the chance to contribute to the agenda, network with peers and potentially to present your work.
 Guest speakers are often invited to talk on topics of interest.

 Previous topics have covered Big Data and Medical Leadership and were extremely well received by the attendees.
 We were delighted to have trainees from Birmingham and Keele attend this session.
-The next training event will be on Thursday 24th May on Project Management.
-Contact Adele for further information.
+The next training event will be in the autumn, date to be confirmed.

 In addition, an annual event is held in rotation by Warwick, Keele and Birmingham Unviersities which is open to all academic trainees.